 Nothing from Philly FM was blasting out my radio, which was more like a suburban doohickey than a ghetto blaster.
 Single speaker.
 Single cassette.
 Single dream.
 I had my pride broadcasting out of that monaural speaker.
 Pride that was silently muted when placed up against some of its double-cassette, quad-speaker, hi-speed dubbing competitors being dragged along like weapons of war by my Cro-magnon classmates.
 You know, even in the third grade I didn’t feel the need to overcompensate.

 Once the showing of the goods had passed and the march to the park commenced, classmates actually enjoyed the music coming from the Little Radio That Could.
 They kept pace.
 They listened.
 Perhaps even strutted as disco wasn’t completely dead yet.
 Honestly, I don’t know what was playing.
 I was enjoying the vibe.

 Until Mike Vascola commandeered my radio.
-He of dimpled cheeks and twinklingh we were friends throughout our primary and secondary education, I do take the slightest sense of arrogant joy with the knowledge that swagger, style, and, oh yes, perfect hair, does not last.
+He of dimpled cheeks and twinkling eyes. and perfect hair.
+We were friends throughout our primary and secondary education, I do take the slightest sense of arrogant joy with the knowledge that swagger, style, and, oh yes, perfect hair, does not last.

 At least, not for everyone.
 Just saying.

 However, annoyance that my radio was so easily swiped aside, I must give Mike credit for the reason on why he took my radio and for the eventual discovery.